SunSeaLucky/CHARLS/README.md

 # CHARLS
 ## Introduction
-This project is serving for my college project - **Innovative Entrepreneurship Program for University Students**.
+This project is serving for my college project - IEPUS (Innovative Entrepreneurship Program for University Students).
 For the rest of the part, I will clarify the process of processing data in detail.

 ## Preprocessing
 ### Before that
-I select the year of 2011 ~ 2015 in CHARLS to process.
+I select the year of 2011 ~ 2015 in CHARLS (China Health and Retirement Longitudinal Study) to process.
 And in the first part, we need to determine which indicators are needed to be selected.
 That's depend on the scale we use (**MMSE** and **PFP**).

 MMSE is some kind of very excellent scale.
 However, a part of indicators **DOES NOT** appear in the data provided by CHARLS.